opstract/devops-training/linux-admin/part-2-tasks/task_Yazan.md

 tac catcnt.txt

-22. Use cat to create a file named tailing.txt that contains the contents of /etc/profile followed by the contents of /etc/passwd. cat /etc/profile /etc/passwd >> tailing.txt
+22. Use cat to create a file named tailing.txt that contains the contents of /etc/profile followed by the contents of /etc/passwd. cat /etc/passwd >> tailing.txt

 23. Use more to display /var/log/messages.
 more /var/log/messages

-24. Display the readable character strings from the /usr/bin/passwd. strings /usr/bin/passwd
+24. Display the readable character strings from the /usr/bin/passwd. string /usr/bin/passwd

-25. Use ls to find the biggest file in /etc. ls -lrS /etc |head -1
+25. Use ls to find the biggest file in /etc. ls -lrS /etc

 26. Use cat to create a file named tailing.txt that contains the contents of tailing.txt **followed** by the contents of /etc/passwd. cat /etc/passwd >> tailing.txt